Temporary event notices

 - Others may give no more than five standard or two late notices per calendar year

-- No more than 15 notices may be given for a premises in a calendar year.
+- No more than 15 notices may be given for a premises in a calendar year (raised to 20 in 2022 and 2023 only)

-- Notices may be given for no more than 21 days or part days in a calendar year.
+- Notices may be given for no more than 21 days or part days in a calendar year (raised to 26 in 2022 and 2023 only).

 If there is a representation and the matter cannot be resolved informally, there will be a hearing to decide whether it can proceed.
 It may be allowed to go ahead subject to conditions.